 FAQs

-1. What is the best GMAT prep?
+1. What are the best GMAT studying tips?

 2. How long does it take to prepare for the GMAT?

 It’s recommended that you take between 100-120 hours of studying to prepare for the GMAT.
-A study schedule of 2 or 3 months is the most common, although this can depend on how many hours per week you’re able to study and how long you feel you need to prepare for the test.
+A study schedule of 2 or 3 months is the most common, although this can depend on how many hours per week you are able to study and how long you feel you need to prepare for the test.

 3. What should my GMAT prep include?